ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 > containing the recipe for guacamole sauce](../code/recipe_with_history.zip).
 >
 > This repository, when unzipped, contains a hidden `.git` folder that contains information
 > about the repository history.
-You can use it straight way simply by navigating to
+You can use it straight away simply by navigating to
 > the repository in the terminal.
 If you then type `git log --oneline`, you should see
 > something like:
 >